Private Internet Access is a U.S.-based company that offers users instant activation of its Virtual Private Network (VPN) services.

 A complete lack of customer support gets two thumbs down!
 Phone support would definitely help.

 Have used PIA for three years, along with others, which never measured up.
 PIA has consistent connections (I have been dropped twice, and use VPN whenever connected), and a real kill connection that works.
 The fast speeds have kept me as a long-time user.
 Don’t be lulled by the “no logs” hype.
 No logs refers to the initial connection IP record.

 PIA is the fastest VPN that I've used.

 I’ve been using PIA for a month now.
-Before that, I’ve tried a big variety of services (including free ones)
+Before that, I’ve tried a big variety of services (including free ones like Betternet).